epam/TimebaseCryptoConnectors/docs/developer.md

 ## Basic Principles

-Most of the featured connectors share common design and implementation principles:
+Most of the featured market data connectors share common design and implementation principles:

 ![](/docs/img/tb-ce-connectors1.png)

-Data connectors basically facilitate the market data flow from the specific exchange to [TimeBase](https://github.com/finos/TimeBase-CE).
+Crypto market data connectors basically facilitate the market data flow from the specific crypto exchange to [TimeBase](https://github.com/finos/TimeBase-CE).

-In this document we will cover a specific single WebSocket data connector implementation.
+In this document we will cover a specific single-WebSocket data connector implementation.

 ![](/docs/img/tb-ce-connectors2.png)

 On the above illustration you see, that single WebSocket connectors use a special `SingleWsFeed` framework to subscribe for market data via a WebSocket connection with a specific crypto exchange and to write it to [TimeBase](https://github.com/finos/TimeBase-CE).
 In TimeBase, all data is organized in [streams](https://kb.timebase.info/community/overview/streams) in a form of chronologically arranged [messages](https://kb.timebase.info/community/overview/messages).
 In object-oriented programing languages messages can be seen as classes, each with a specific set of fields.

-We have developed a Universal Format [API](https://github.com/epam/TimebaseCryptoConnectors/blob/main/docs/universal.md) to consume market data from different vendors of any level of granularity and effectively map it on the TimeBase [data model](#data-model).
-It includes classes that represent L1, L2, and even L3 market data, you can use later to build your Order Book.
+We have developed a Universal Format [API](https://github.com/epam/TimebaseCryptoConnectors/blob/main/docs/universal.md) to consume market data from different exchanges of any level of granularity and effectively map it on the TimeBase [data model](#data-model).
+It includes classes that represent L1 (Top of the book), L2, and even L3 market data, you can use later to build your Order Book.

 ## Data Model

 Received market data is organized in so-called Packages. `PackageHeader` class represents a package of any type of data.
 It includes fields that describe a message type and a message body:

 * Message type is represented by one of the `PackageTypes`:
-    - `INCREMENTAL_UPDATE`: updates the market data snapshot received from the vendor.
+    - `INCREMENTAL_UPDATE`: updates the market data snapshot received from the exchange.
     - `PERIODICAL_SNAPSHOT`: runtime market data snapshot collected by the data connector.
-    - `VENDOR_SNAPSHOT`: marked data snapshots received directly from the vendor.
+    - `VENDOR_SNAPSHOT`: marked data snapshots received directly from the exchange.
 * Message body is represented by `Entries` objects, which can be one of the following types:
     - L1 represents both exchange-local top of the book (BBO - Best Bid Offer).
     - L2 (market by level) market data snapshot provides an aggregated Order Book by price levels.
     - L3 (market by order) market data snapshot provides a detailed view into the full depth of the Order Book, individual orders size and position at every price level.
     - `TradeEntry` includes basic information about market trades, not specific to any granularity level.
 TradeEntry can be sent within L1, L2 or L3.
-    - `BookResetEntry`: it is used by the market data vendor to drop the state of a particular Order Book.
+    - `BookResetEntry`: it is used by the exchange to drop the state of a particular Order Book.

 > Refer to the [API Reference](https://github.com/epam/TimebaseCryptoConnectors/blob/main/docs/universal.md) documentation to learn more about the data model.

-## Developing Data Connector
+## How to Develop a Market Data Connector

 In this section we will describe the architecture of our **single WebSocket data connectors** on the example of a [Coinbase Data Connector](https://github.com/epam/TimebaseCryptoConnectors/tree/main/java/connectors/coinbase) and give you simple guidelines on how to create custom connectors within the terms of the suggested framework.